(Click the title to expand each section.)

 Who is considered a vulnerable population?

-Vulnerable populations include children, pregnant women, ethnic minority or those who are unable to speak English, people with mental impairment and prisoners.
+Vulnerable populations include children, pregnant women, and prisoners.

 What constitutes a complete IRB application?

 Complete IRB application includes, a completed application form, informed consent forms that will be used for the study, interview questions and/or the survey copy, the institutional permission letter, and the Principal Investigator training certificate.

 The following materials should be submitted to the IRB:

 Why is informed consent necessary?